Algorithmically Establishing Trust in Evaluators: Definitions and Problem Setup

-In line with standard learning theory, we assume that there exists an \textit{unknown} map $f \colon X \rightarrow Y$ that takes datapoints to labels faithfully--that is, $f$ provides the true labelling.
+In line with standard learning theory \citep{Valiant}, we assume that there exists an \textit{unknown} map $f \colon X \rightarrow Y$ taking datapoints to labels faithfully--that is, $f$ provides the true labelling.
 Our task is to determine whether a function $E \colon X \rightarrow Y$ (a labeller, or evaluator) is equivalent to $f$, \textit{without} any knowledge of the map itself.
+This is measured with its error rate, or, conversely, its accuracy.